craigmbooth/quintaconexio/_posts/2022-12-23-emergent-abilities-of-large-language-models.md

 #### Emergent Risks

-Emergent abilities appear in LLMs without explicitly being trained on (for example, the ability to translate from one language to another was not targeted, but just "dropped out" of the model).
+Emergent abilities appear in LLMs without explicitly being trained in (for example, the ability to translate from one language to another was not targeted, but just "dropped out" of the model).
 Is it possible that larger language models actually become *worse* at certain things?
 For example, truthfulness, bias and toxicity.
 There exists the [inverse scaling prize](https://github.com/inverse-scaling/prize), which is offering cash rewards for the strongest examples of tasks that show this behavior.